arunarvindh05/DoubleClickLike/README.md

 Instagram double click like functionality

--Used eventListener of double click
+-Used 'dblclick' as eventListener of double click